ndevadoss/RollingHouse/README.md

 > The Rolling House Repository has two Directories, Data, Analysis, and a single Readme.md
 > * Inside the Data Directory there is various stages of the raw data in txt and csv
 > * Inside the Analysis Diretory there is a clean version of the data in two different forms
-> * Analysis of plots from the clean data like the ones below plus more
+> * Analysis of plots from the clean data like the ones below plus more saved individually.
 > * Analysis was done in R
 > * This ReadMe contains an outline of the process, and analysis below for directions on reproducibility
 ---